-- 4.3.1: 10.1 The Land Development Code shall contain regulations that control erosion and sedimentation to help minimize the destruction of soil resources. - 4.3.2: Soil capability analyses for flood hazards, stability, permeability and other relevant soil characteristics shall be considered when planning for new development. - 4.3.3: 10.5 If properties in the following areas, Section 25, Township 32, and Range 18 and in Section 19 and 30, Township 32, and Range 19, are developed utilizing septic systems, the development shall utilize the Performance-based Treatment System as defined in Rule 64E-6.025(10), F.A.C. - 4.3.4: 12.5 Land use planning efforts shall make a distinction between the land uses that may be considered within land areas adjacent to limited access highways but not directly accessible to an interchange, and those land areas that are directly accessible to an interchange.
-These distinctions shall include, but not be limited to, compatibility of the land use with the interstate highway system, effect of the land use on highway system levels of service, and availability of the county collector and arterial systems to serve the proposed land use.
+4.3.1: 10.1 The Land Development Code shall contain regulations that control erosion and sedimentation to help minimize the destruction of soil resources.

-- 4.3.5:4.3.5: 4.0.9 Continue to implement, review and amend, as needed, measures to restrict and eliminate inappropriate and unsafe development in the Coastal High Hazard Area (CHHA) through plan designated uses, zoning, and density and intensity limitations. - 4.3.6: 10.11 Development proposals within the Coastal High Hazard Area shall provide adequate data during the site plan review process to assess the impacts of the proposed development upon existing infrastructure within the Ceoastal Haigh Hazard Aarea, as well as Llevel of Service Standards established for shelter capacity and evacuation clearance times. - 4.3.7:Within the Coastal High Hazard Area (CHHA), Nnew development and substantial expansions of existing uses within the coastal high hazard area, other than government-owned or leased facilities, shall be approved through a planned unit development rezoning process for the following: - Commercial or industrial development on more than five acres of land; or and - Residential subdivisions exceeding ten lots
+- 4.3.2: 10.2 Soil capability analyses for flood hazards, stability, permeability and other relevant soil characteristics shall be considered when planning for new development. - 4.3.3: 10.5 If properties in the following areas, Section 25, Township 32, and Range 18 and in Section 19 and 30, Township 32, and Range 19, are developed utilizing septic systems, the development shall utilize the Performance-based Treatment System as defined in Rule 64E-6.025(10), F.A.C. - 4.3.4: 12.5 Land use planning efforts shall make a distinction between the land uses that may be considered within land areas adjacent to limited access highways but not directly accessible to an interchange, and those land areas that are directly accessible to an interchange.
+These distinctions shall include, but not be limited to, compatibility of the land use with the interstate highway system, effect of the land use on highway system levels of service, and availability of the county collector and arterial systems to serve the proposed land use. - 4.3.5: 10.9 Continue to implement, review and amend, as needed, measures to restrict and eliminate inappropriate and unsafe development in the Coastal High Hazard Area (CHHA) through plan designated uses, zoning, and density and intensity limitations. - 4.3.6: 10.11 Development proposals within the Coastal High hazard Area shall provide adequate data during the site plan review process to assess the impacts of the proposed development upon existing infrastructure within the coastal high hazard area, as well as level of service standards established for shelter capacity and clearance times. - 4.3.7: 10.13 New development and substantial expansions of existing uses within the coastal high hazard area, other than government-owned or leased facilities, shall be approved through a planned unit development rezoning process for the following: - Commercial or industrial development on more than five acres of land; and - Residential subdivision development requiring planned development in accordance with the LDCplatting.